nark/wired-wiki/wiki/developers/index.markdown

 ### Resources:

+<div style='margin:10px;float:right;'><script type="text/javascript" src="http://www.ohloh.net/p/598437/widgets/project_basic_stats.js"></script></div>

+Wired is coded using several language, mainly ANSI-C and Objective-C. It is strongly recommended to be confortable with these languages and with UNIX environment.

 This [page](resources.html) will give you all link to Wired project repositories and source code documentations.
 Source code is hosted at [Bitbucket.org](https://bitbucket.org) using [Git](http://git-scm.com) repositories.

+We also maintain a [Ohloh](https://www.ohloh.net) page for Wired 2.0.
+Visit it [here](https://www.ohloh.net/p/wired-2).

 ### How-to's: